Argentina is the one country in the world where a guy can say to a girl "I wanna dance tango with you all night" and she would take him seriously.

 - Recoleta, the city's wealthiest neighbourhood and home to a cemetery where a grave is as expensive as an apartment in London.

-Afterwards they served an asado (Argentine barbecue) with meat raised on the ranch.
-There was a lot of steaks, the oddest thing was the morcilla (a black sausage from blood), which I was more than glad to skip.
-"Argentinians eat a lot of meat every day, that's why they have such a short lifespan" remarked one of the Gauchos.
+Afterwards they served an asado (barbecue) of meat raised on the ranch.
+The strangest dish being the morcilla (a black sausage from blood), which I was more than happy to skip.
+"Argentinians eat a lot of meat every day, that's why they have such a short lifespan" quipped one of the Gauchos.